tmichoel/BranchingProcesses.jl/README.md

 - [Birth-death process](https://en.wikipedia.org/wiki/Birth%E2%80%93death_process)
 - The stochastic gene expression models of [Gorin *et al* (2022)](https://www.nature.com/articles/s41467-022-34857-7)

-## Supported lifetime distributions
+## Supported rate function

-Any continuous or discrete [univariate distribution](https://juliastats.org/Distributions.jl/stable/univariate/) with support on the positive real halfline (default: [Exponential](https://en.wikipedia.org/wiki/Exponential_distribution), that is, branching with constant rate).
+Any valid [constant](https://docs.sciml.ai/JumpProcesses/stable/api/#JumpProcesses.ConstantRateJump) or [variable](https://docs.sciml.ai/JumpProcesses/stable/api/#JumpProcesses.VariableRateJump) rate function.
+The default is a constant rate function with parameter 1, that is, the probability for a particle to be alive with lifetime $\tau$ is $\exp(-\tau)$.

 ## Supported splitting distributions